This is an ongoing story. I have added updates at the top of the story.

 July 10 is when the police slowed down the video and saw the abduction.
 (More on this from the affidavit in a minute)

 Pennsylvania State Police said the clothing was found in a wooded area they searched in Ronks on Friday night.
+(More details about this in second paragraph above.)
 The affidavit states the following: (See Map)

 Several members of the Amish community did tell authorities they did see a red Kia in the area and a Amish woman was sitting in the front seat.
 The authorities were also able to obtain video of the car, and though not stated, likely the license plate that led them to the owner of the car, Justo Smoker.